22388o/brollup/src/txo/readme.md

 | Self 👨‍💻                | Virtual | `Self`                                                    |
 | Operator 🏭            | Virtual | `Operator`                                                |

-`Bitcoin VM` advances the rollup state by chaining a special transaction called `Pool Transactions` at regular intervals.
+`Bitcoin Virtual Machine` advances the rollup state by chaining a special transaction called `Pool Transactions` at regular intervals.
 Four of the then output types are contained *barely*, while five are included *virtually* in a `Pool Transaction`.

                                                                              ⋰
                                                                            ⋰  ┌────────────────┐   ┌────────────────┐